 Revolut is regulated through the FCA despite not being recognised as a UK bank, and it’s free to transfer cash.
 However, watch out for the fact there’s zero FSCS protection (much like Wise).
 Exchanges are also subject to fees and rates once you spend over a certain amount, so keep a close eye on your daily activity just in case.
 Revolut does have a banking license in Europe so you will find that there are stricter regulations on Revolut’s Europe operations.

-Revolut also offers a business banking option with a free and a paid offering.
+Revolut also offers a business account option with a free and a paid offering.
 The free offering suitable for those a handful of monthly transactions, whereas paid subscription is a better choice for those who have multiple income and outgoing transactions in multiple currencies.
 The latter would well capture a freelancer or someone who owns rental or vacation properties.
 Luckily, Revolut does have a cheaper £5/month freelancer subscription, which should work for most cases.
 The £25/month Companies plan would be better suited for the heavy user.
 Note that prices are accurate at the time of writing.

 Like Wise, Revolut balances its lack of FSCS backing with a ring-fenced account based in the UK.
 This time, it’s Lloyds that do the backing.